Print

 8. Check to see if the lentils are fully cooked and tender, and adjust the simmering time until the bite is to your liking.

-9. Ladle the stew into bowls, sprinkle with chopped parsley, and serve.
+9. Ladle the stew into bowls, sprinkle with chopped parsley, and serve with crusty bread.

 10. Or better yet, refrigerate until the next day, and reheat before eating it.
 The flavors will be amalgamated and richer.